William Bøving: Sturm Graz

 On 30 August 2022, Bøving signed a four-year contract with Austrian Bundesliga club Sturm Graz.
 He made his debut for Die Schwoazn on 3 September, starting in a 0–0 home draw against TSV Hartberg.
 Bøving made headlines in October 2022 during a UEFA Europa League match against Lazio, scoring both goals in a 2–2 draw.

 Mainz 05

-On 1 September 2025, Bøving signed a four-year contract with Bundesliga club Mainz 05.
+On 1 September 2025, Bøving signed a four-year contract with German Bundesliga club Mainz 05.

+Loan to 1.
+FC Nürnberg

+On 28 August 2026, he was loaned to 1.
+FC Nürnberg in the 2.
+Bundesliga.